 Paris in February

-We wandered through the Picasso Museum, strolled through the Jardin des Tuileries, and waited in line for the best restaurants, just like the locals—huddled in the cold, deep in conversation, as the city moved around us.
+We wandered through the Picasso Museum, strolled through the Jardin des Tuileries, and waited in line for the city’s best restaurants—just like the locals.
+Huddled in the cold, deep in conversation, we let the city continue its dance around us.

 Recommendations:

-Lunch at Cafe Charlotte & Le Petit Célestin.
+Lunch at Le Petit Célestin.
 Order, sip, chat, and stay for hours.
-No one will be rushing you.

 Shop at Merci.